-Test conditions (unless otherwise specified): "Recommended Operating Conditions" with external voltage reference, RSET = 147 Ω , VREF = 1.235 V, SETUP = 7.5 IRE, and 8/6 = logical one.
-For 28-pin DIP version of the Bt476, IREF = -8.39 mA.
+Test conditions (unless otherwise specified): "Recommended Operating Conditions" with external voltage reference, RSET = 147Ω , VREF = 1.235 V, SETUP = 7.5 IRE, and $475/471^$ ($477/471^$) pin = logical one.
 TTL input values are 0-3 V with input rise/fall times ≤ 4 ns, measured between the 10-percent and 90-percent points.
-Timing reference points at 50 percent for inputs and outputs.
-Analog output load ≤ 10 pF and D0-D7 output load ≤ 75 pF.
-See timing waveforms and notes in Figures 7 and 8.
+Timing reference points are at 50 percent for inputs and outputs.
+Analog output load ≤ 10 pF.
+SENSE, D0-D7 output load ≤ 75 pF.
+See timing notes in Figure 8.
 As the above parameters are guaranteed over the full temperature range, temperature coefficients are not specified or required.
 Typical values are based on nominal temperature, i.e., room temperature, and nominal voltage, i.e., 5 V.

-Note 1: Clock and data feedthrough is a function of the number of edge rates, and the amount of overshoot and undershoot on the digital inputs.
-For this test, the digital inputs have a 1 k Ω resistor to ground and are driven by 74HC logic.
+- Note 1: Clock and data feedthrough is a function of the number of edge rates, and the amount of overshoot and undershoot on the digital inputs.
+For this test, the digital inputs have a 1k Ω resistor to ground and are driven by 74HC logic.
 Settling time does not include clock and data feedthrough.
-Glitch impulse includes clock and data feedthrough, and -3 dB test bandwidth = 2x clock rate.

-Note 2: at Fmax.
-IAA (typ) at VAA = 5.0 V. IAA (max) at VAA (max).
+Glitch impulse includes clock and data feedthrough, and -3 dB test bandwidth = 2x clock rate. - Note 2: At Fmax.
+IAA (typ) at VAA = 5.0 V. IAA (max) at VAA (max). - Note 3: External current or voltage reference is disabled during sleep mode, and pixel clock is inhibited.
+Guaranteed by characterization, not tested.